John Green: Partners In Health

 John and Sarah Urist Green visited Sierra Leone in April 2019 after John was inspired by a December 2017 profile in The New Yorker on PIH co-founder Ophelia Dahl.
 In October 2019, Green announced that he, Hank, and their families would be donating $6.5 million to Sierra Leone's branch of Partners In Health, as part of an initiative to raise $25 million over the following five years.
 The goal of the initiative is to help fight maternal mortality, specifically in the country's Kono District, where the money will be used to staff and support the Maternal Center of Excellence, among other primary care centers and health workers.
-The Maternal Center of Excellence broke ground in April 2021, with a planned opening in 2023.
+The Paul E. Farmer Maternal Center of Excellence, named for the late PIH co-founder, broke ground in April 2021 and opened to patients in February 2026.
+John and Hank Green, their families, and the Nerdfighteria community raised approximately $50 million for the hospital's construction, supplies, and training of staff.

 In August 2019, John and Hank performed live versions of their own podcasts on stage, with John presenting a new episode of The Anthropocene Reviewed, as well as a live episode of their shared podcast Dear Hank & John, with all profits going to Partners In Health.
 The live performances returned in March 2020 with a planned three-city tour including stops in Columbus, Ohio, and Carmel, Indiana, with a third performance set for Ann Arbor, Michigan.
 However, the third performance was cancelled due to the onset of the COVID-19 pandemic in the United States.
 In September 2021, Green continued his advocacy for refugees, writing an op-ed in The Independent on the need for education for refugee children.

 After receiving $429,000 from the Project for Awesome in 2021 and over $100,000 from that year's Pizzamas, Partners in Health received over $1 million during the 2022 Project for Awesome.
 The week prior to the 2022 Project for Awesome, Partners In Health co-founder Paul Farmer unexpectedly died at the age of 62.
 Green wrote a tribute to Farmer for The Washington Post.